M-Bujak/DepressINK/README.md

 ![DepressINK_Logo](https://user-images.githubusercontent.com/62397807/226465556-c98e3883-2474-492f-b30e-dd2df825089f.png)

-DepressINK is the winning entry of the Metaverse Creators 2023 Hackathon organized by DimensionX.
-It was developed by Mateusz Bujak and Szymon Białek.
+DepressINK is the winning entry of the Metaverse Creators 2023 Hackathon organized by Dimension X. It was developed by Mateusz Bujak and Szymon Białek.
 The competition's aim was to develop a VR application that fits any interpretation of the theme "contrast and control".

 ------